 Manufacturing Inventory (MI) and Warehouse Management (WMS)

-Manufacturing inventory (MI) and warehouse management software (WMS), have been key features of the ERP system long before it was called “ERP”.
+Manufacturing inventory (MI) and warehouse management software (WMS), have been key features of the ERP system long before it was called “ERP.”
 These two features have been part of the software from the very first version of MRP.
-Given that these two modules are a key part of the software. its usability within the ERP has been well polished.
+Given that these two modules are a crucial part of the software.
+Its usability within the ERP has been well polished.

 MI and WMS can help by:

 - Increasing speed and accuracy when it comes to ordering fulfillment

 - Increased inventory counts and traceability